MenkeTechnologies/zpwr/README.md

 ```sh
 rm -rf ~/.zpwr
 ```
-This will not uninstall packages installed by system package manager, pip modules, gems, vim plugins, tmux plugins and zsh plugins.
+This will not uninstall packages installed by system package manager, pip modules, gems, vim plugins, ztmux plugins and zsh plugins.
 You must remove these manually if desired.
 If desired you can also uninstall zinit with ```rm -rf ~/.zinit```.
 Make sure `~/.zshrc` and other config files in `$HOME` are original versions.